pluginsGLPI/doc/source/OauthSSOEntra/index.rst

 - The **value** of the secret copied in the previous step

 ..
 Warning::
-   Please check that the **value** of the secret is filled in correctly.If the ID of the secret is copied, your application will fall into error.
+   Please check that the **value** of the secret is filled in correctly.
+If the ID of the secret is copied, your application will fall into error.

 API authorisations
 ''''''''''''''''''